A/1.5 QUT Assurance, Risk and Integrity Services charter

 |

-The primary objective of Assurance, Risk and Integrity Services is to add value to the University's operations and assist the University to achieve its corporate goals by providing independent and objective analysis, appraisals, recommendations, counsel and information on the University's systems of internal control, effectiveness of risk management and the quality of performance.
+The primary objective of Assurance and Audit is to add value to the University's operations and assist the university to achieve its corporate goals by providing independent and objective analysis, appraisals, recommendations, counsel and information on the University's systems of internal control, effectiveness of risk management and the quality of performance.
 This is achieved by examining and evaluating the adequacy, economy, effectiveness and efficiency of risk management, systems of internal control, and the quality of management in a systematic, disciplined and professional manner.

-Assurance, Risk and Integrity Services does not set the risk appetite nor take decisions on risk responses and implement these responses on behalf of management.
-Management remain responsible and accountable for the identification, assessment and treatment of risk.
-In addition, Assurance, Risk and Integrity Services does not develop or implement procedures or systems, and is not engaged in operational or processing functions.
-This does not exclude Assurance, Risk and Integrity Services professionals from suggesting system development projects or being consulted on proposed and/or existing systems, policies and procedures.
-Assurance, Risk and Integrity Services may evaluate and assess significant projects or change initiatives and activities, including structural changes, or changes to processes, systems, services and controls.
+Assurance and Audit does not develop or implement procedures or systems and is not engaged in operational or processing functions.
+This does not exclude Assurance and Audit from suggesting system development projects or being consulted on proposed and/or existing systems, policies and procedures.
+Assurance and Audit may evaluate and assess significant projects or change initiatives and activities, including structural changes, or changes to processes, systems, services and controls.

-A review or appraisal by Assurance, Risk and Integrity Services does not in any way relieve officers of the University of their individual responsibilities and accountabilities.
+An audit or appraisal by Assurance and Audit does not in any way relieve officers of the University of their individual responsibilities and accountabilities.

 1.5.5 Authority

-The Director, Assurance, Risk and Integrity Services, is authorised to direct a broad, comprehensive program of assurance, audit and co-ordination of risk management activities across the University.
-The Director, Assurance, Risk and Integrity Services, and staff are authorised to have full, free and unrestricted access to all functions, property, personnel, records, accounts, files and other documentation.
+The Director, Assurance and Audit, is authorised to direct a broad, comprehensive program of assurance, internal audit and consulting activities across the University.
+The Director, Assurance and Audit, and staff are authorised to have full, free and unrestricted access to all functions, property, personnel, records, accounts, files and other documentation.
 Information accessed in the course of audits must be used strictly for audit purposes.

-The Director, Assurance, Risk and Integrity Services is responsible for the management of assurance, risk and integrity services for the University.
+The Director, Assurance and Audit is responsible for the management of internal audits and other assurance (grant audits) and integrity services for the University.

 1.5.6 Independence

-Independence is essential to the effectiveness of the delivery of assurance, audit and co-ordination of risk management services.
+Independence is essential to the effectiveness of the delivery of assurance and internal audit services.
 This independence is obtained primarily through organisational status and objectivity.

-The Director, Assurance, Risk and Integrity Services is functionally responsible to the Risk and Audit Committee for ensuring not only the broadest range of assurance, audit and risk coverage but also adequate consideration of audit reports and appropriate action on audit recommendations.
+The Director, Assurance and Audit is functionally responsible to the Risk and Audit Committee for ensuring not only the broadest range of assurance, and internal audit coverage but also adequate consideration of internal audit reports and appropriate action on audit recommendations.

-Assurance, Risk and Integrity Services operates within the Chancellery directly reporting, for administrative purposes, to the Vice-Chancellor and President.
-The Director, Assurance, Risk and Integrity Services is responsible to the Vice-Chancellor and President for the performance of the assurance, audit and co-ordination of the risk management function and the performance of staff in Assurance, Risk and Integrity Services in accordance with the University's relevant human resources policies and procedures.
+Assurance and Audit operates within the Chancellery directly reporting, for administrative purposes, to the General Counsel.
+The Director, Assurance and Audit is responsible to the General Counsel for the performance of the internal audit function and the performance of staff in Assurance and Audit, in accordance with the University's relevant human resources policies and procedures.

-The Vice-Chancellor and President is responsible for ensuring resourcing support in respect of the assurance and co-ordination of the risk management function within the context and constraints of the University's planning and resourcing framework and principles.
-Resources may be provided by Assurance, Risk and Integrity Services staff who are employees of the University, or by external contractors and consultants.
+The General Counsel is responsible for ensuring resourcing support in respect of the Assurance and Audit function within the context and constraints of the University's planning and resourcing framework and principles.
+Resourcing can be provided by Assurance and Audit staff who are employees of the university, or by external contractors and consultants.

-- has unrestricted access to the Risk and Audit Committee
+- has access to the Risk and Audit Committee, as required

-- can meet separately and privately with the Risk and Audit Committee chair and/or members as required; and
+- may meet separately and privately with the Risk and Audit Committee chair and/or members as required; and

-- will establish regular meetings with the Vice-Chancellor and President.
+- will establish regular meetings with the General Counsel.

-Assurance, Risk and Integrity Services staff must be independent of the activities they audit and will report to the Director, Assurance, Risk and Integrity Services any situations in which a conflict of interest (whether actual, potential or perceived) may arise.
-Assurance, Risk and Integrity Services staff must not assume operating responsibilities and must be objective in performing their work.
+Assurance and Audit staff must be independent of the activities they audit and will report to the Director, Assurance and Audit any situations in which a conflict of interest (whether actual, potential or perceived) may arise.
+Assurance and Audit staff must not assume operating responsibilities and must be objective in performing their work.

 1.5.7 Professional practices including standards